mnakajima00/shopify_spacestagram/README.md

 This project was built using React JS, the Chakra-UI library, react-datepicker and the NASA API.

 [Link to live demo](https://shopify-spacestagram-alpha.vercel.app).
 Deployed using Vercel.

+If API issue still exists, you can watch a demo of it [here](https://youtu.be/3eBSqeKrHac)

+## Issues
+1. Jan 10, 2022 - NASA API returning 504 Gateway error.